fbergama/i3-themer/README.md

 <h2>About this fork</h2>
 <ul>
-This project is a fork from the original <a href="https://github.com/unix121/i3wm-themer">i3wm-themer</a>.
+This project is a fork from the original <a href="https://github.com/unix121/i3wm-themer">i3wm-themer</a> from
+@unix121.
 The biggest difference between the two forks is that in mine the code was completely rewritten in BASH.
 </ul>